GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 Enter the following and DONE.
-- For WeightKg, select Input of Other Components.
+- For WeightKg, select Input from Other Components.
 - For WeightRegisteredTime, select Date&Time > Current Time.
 - Pet is Nothing Available, so leave it as Empty for now.
-  (Later, we will set it so that the weight of the selected pet can be registered)
+  (Later, we will set it so that the weight of the selected pet is registered)
 ![bg right h:700px](images/2021-11-04-01-08-12.png)

 ---
 #### Displaying Data (READ)
-First, we will make sure that the actual registered pets are displayed in the created pets list screen.
+First, let's make registered pets displayed in pets list screen.

 ![bg right h:700px](../Adalo1/images/2021-10-22-02-40-24.png)

 ---
-- Select the two components that display the pet's image and name, and click MAKE LIST
+- Select the two components that display the pet's image and name, and click MAKE LIST.
 ![bg right h:460px](images/2021-11-04-01-17-26.png)

 ---